Efficient Estimation of Average Treatment Effect on the Treated under Endogenous Treatment Assignment: Application to NCDB

 In our application, we focus on 7,233 stage T2 lung cancer patients out of whom 6,124 were treated with stereotactic body radiation therapy (SBRT, $T=1$) and 1,109 were treated with lobectomy surgery ($T=0$).
 The estimand of interest is the ATT on 3-year survival rates; that is, the binary outcome $Y$ equals 1 when a patient was recorded as alive at least 3 years after being diagnosed with lung cancer and 0 otherwise.
 There are five $\X$ variables in this database.
 Out of them, three are continuous---age, size of tumor (logarithmic scale), year of diagnosis, and the other two are categorical---income level (binary, income$<$\$48,000 versus income$\geq$\$48,000), and insurance level (binary, private versus non-private).
 An important prognostic variable, Charlson-Deyo comorbidity index score (CDCI), is also recorded in the data set.
 We conduct our analyses stratified on CDCI=0, and CDCI$>$0.
 We standardize all the continuous variables throughout the analysis.

 In our analysis, we consider two naive estimators for $\Delta$: $\wh\Delta\nvone$ and $\wh\Delta\nvtwo$ which involve both $w(\x)$ and $\Ezero(Y_0\mid \x)$.
 We consider three methods to fit each of them: logistic regression (logistic), random forest (rforest), and XG-boost (xgboost).
 The logistic regression model for $w(\x)$ is comparable to the modeling of the propensity score in our proposed method.
-Also note that the efficient influence function under strong ignorability was firstly derived in \cite{hahn1998role}, and can be regarded as a special case of the efficient influence function derived in this paper.
+Also note that the efficient influence function under strong ignorability was first derived in \cite{hahn1998role}, and can be regarded as a special case of the efficient influence function derived in this paper.

 The strong ignorability assumption assumes that the choice of treatment does not depend on potential outcomes $Y_1$ or $Y_0$ but on all other covariates.
 This assumption might not be realistic for applications.
-In our application, when the physician assigned the patients to either radiation therapy or surgery, her/his decision should not depend on the patients' income or insurance.
+In our application, when the physician assigned the patients to either radiation therapy or surgery, their decision should not depend on the patients' income or insurance.
 On the other hand, the decision might potentially depend on $Y_1$ and $Y_0$.
 As discussed in the introduction section, $\Z$ consists of income and insurance levels.
-Therefore, to apply our method, we assume \be \pr(T=1\mid Y_0, \X) = \pi(y_0,\u;\bt) = \expit(\theta_1 + \theta_2y_0+\xi\trans\u), \ee where $\bt=(\theta_1, \theta_2, \xi\trans)\trans$ and $\u$ includes year of diagnosis, age, and size of tumor.
-We first implement the proposed method $\wh\Delta\proone$, relying on $\wh\bt\eff$ that is obtained from solving (\ref{eq:Seff}) which only needs a model for $\Ezero(\cdot\mid \x,0)$.
-We then implement the proposed method $\wh\Delta\eff$ according to the efficient influence function of $\Delta$.
-The implementation of $\wh\Delta\eff$ relies on $\wh\bt\eff$, $\Ezero(\cdot\mid \x, 0)$ and $\Eone(\cdot\mid \x, 1)$.
-For comparison purpose, we also fit logistic regression (logistic), random forest (rforest), and XG-boost (xgboost) methods to estimate $\Ezero(\cdot\mid \x,0)$ or $\Eone(\cdot\mid \x,1)$.
+Therefore, to apply our method, we assume